pseudonym117/Riot-Watcher/README.rst

 This legacy wrapper SEEMS to work ok, but I would HIGHLY encourage everyone to switch to the new API in the standard riotwatcher package.

+This wrapper is going to be removed from the library with the next version of Riot-Watcher.
+Please discontinue use, or freeze your version of Riot-Watcher.

 Testing
 -------